nathancarter/weblurch/doc/plan.md

 ## Matching Module

 Implement all of the following, creating unit tests for them as you go.
- * Give Match a member for marking which subtrees it has visited, and storing them in an internal list.
-If a substitution is not in force, this method should not do anything.
-The one exception is that the first time this method is called, it should store the parameter as the whole pattern tree, whether or not it adds it to the subtree list.
  * Give Match a `copy()` method.
  * Give Match a method for searching the whole pattern for all metavariables and then creating instantiations for all those that don't